I have already submitted my FAFSA application. Is there a

 There isn't an "income cutoff" for OTAG.
 Financial eligibility

-for OTAG is based on your Expected Family Contribution (EFC).
-The
+for OTAG is based on your Expected Family Contribution/Student Aid

-EFC is determined by a formula that takes into consideration family
+Index (EFC/SAI).
+The EFC/SAI is determined by a formula that takes

 What is the deadline to apply for OTAG?

-be awarded for the year.
-Students are encouraged to apply as soon
+requirements.
+Students are encouraged to apply as soon as possible

-application date is used to prioritize which students will receive
+application date may be used by the institution to prioritize which

-an award.
-How early you apply can make the difference in whether
+students will receive an award.
+How early you apply may make the

 How will I know if I have been awarded an OTAG grant?